shyamsn97/rlmkit/docs/observability.md

 # Observability

-Everything you need to debug a run lives in the immutable :class:`Graph` snapshot returned by every `start` / `step` call.
+Everything you need to debug a run lives in the `Graph` snapshot returned by every `start` / `step` call.

 ## Data model